A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Acknowledgements

 \section{Acknowledgements}

 We express our gratitude to Catharina Stroppel for introducing us to the extended Khovanov arc algebras and for her suggestion to apply the combinatorial method developed in \cite{barmeierwang1} to study their deformations.
-We would also like to thank Bernhard Keller, Steffen Koenig, Julian K\"ulshammer, Yanbo Li, Ivan Smith, Jim Stasheff and Ben Webster for many helpful comments and discussions.
+We would also like to thank Bernhard Keller, Steffen Koenig, Julian K\"ulshammer, Yanbo Li, Mikhail Khovanov, Ivan Smith, Jim Stasheff and Ben Webster for many helpful comments and discussions and the anonymous referee for their suggestions for improvements.

 Part of this work was carried out during the Junior Trimester Program ``New Trends in Representation Theory'' at the Hausdorff Research Institute for Mathematics in Bonn, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813 whose support we gratefully acknowledge.
 The first-named author also warmly thanks the Institute of Algebra and Number Theory at the University of Stuttgart for the hospitality while working on this article.
 The second-named author was also supported by the Alexander von Humboldt Stiftung.